minhphan88/minhphan88.github.io/_presentations/timeseries.md

 ## Presentation
   The presentation covers three main sections:

     1. General observation of a time series.
     2. Model specifications.
     3. Predictions using the most appropriate model.

   The project demonstrates the various steps in a time series analysis:

     1. Trend and Seasonality analysis.
     2. Time series transformations.
     3. Models fitting.
     4. Model Diagnostics

   The project is presented in the folling video
     {% include video id="1jdl9flcZmw" provider="youtube" %}

   The analysis report includes descriptive analysis, proper visualisation, model specification, model fitting and selection, and diagnostic checking.

   You can [downloaded the R markdown report](https://minhphan88.github.io/assets/timeseriesreport.pdf) here.

 ## What I've learned from this project
     1. Overfitting

     The project is an example of the debate between having an exact fit models versus accurate forecasts.
-The best fitted model does not have the lowest  forecasting MASE, while the model with the best forecasts (MASE) capacity does not provide the bit fit.
+The best fitted model does not have the lowest  forecasting MASE, while the model with the best forecasts (MASE) capacity does not provide the best fit.

 The project demonstrates the ability to work with R libraries including *fGarch,forecast,fUnitRoots, lmtest, rugarch, TSA, x12 etc*